ZamyArkreNendmed/MoLang-Exploration/experimental_queries.md

 For instance, you want to query if this entity is sneaking, write:<br>
 - `query.self -> query.is_sneaking`<br>

-You can also refer 'structs' or variables on the entity referred.
+You can also refer 'structs' or variables on the entity referred.<br>
+- `query.self -> variable.counter`